 [Section 11 amended by No. 94 of 1984 s.
 66.]

-12. Commission court of record
+12. Commission is court of record etc.

 (1) The Commission is a court of record and shall have an official seal.

 (2) All courts, judges, and persons acting judicially shall take judicial notice of the seal of the Commission affixed to a document and shall presume that it has been duly so affixed.